kadavilrahul/chrome_remote_desktop_and_xrdp/xrdp/README.md

 # Remote Desktop Setup Script

 Automated setup script that installs and configures XFCE desktop environment with xRDP server on Linux systems, including performance optimizations, network tuning, and security configurations.
-It inludes Firefox, Chromium, VS Code, Windsurf.
+It includes Firefox and VS Code.
 It can be configured easily Microsoft RDP.
-The main advantage of this script is that it can run terminal commands as root while using Windsurf and VS Code.
+The main advantage of this script is that it can run terminal commands as root while using VS Code.
 Tested and verified on Ubuntu 24.04.1 LTS.

 ## Installation